Skip to content

 ...

-Main: counter = 0You'll notice that Thread-A and Thread-B each count up to 5 without interfering with each other.
-The main thread's thread_counter remains 0—it was never touched by any thread.
-Three threads, three independent thread_counter instances.
+You will notice that Thread A and Thread B each count to 5 without interfering with each other.
+The main thread's counter remains 0—it was never touched by any other thread.
+Three threads, three independent counter instances.

 Initialization Timing of thread_local

-A thread_local variable is initialized when each thread first uses it (ODR-use), not when the program starts.
-This "initialize on first use" behavior is very important—it guarantees the following: first, if a thread_local variable is never accessed by a particular thread, that thread won't allocate memory or execute initialization for it, so there's no waste.
-Second, initialization is thread-safe—the standard guarantees that even if multiple threads simultaneously access the same thread_local variable for the first time, each thread's initialization executes only once without interfering with the others.
-Third, the initialization order of thread_local variables relates to their declaration position—thread_local variables within the same translation unit are initialized in declaration order, while the order across different translation units is unspecified (similar to the static variable initialization order problem).
+thread_local variables are initialized when each thread first uses them (ODR-use), not when the program starts.
+This "lazy initialization" behavior is crucial for several reasons.
+First, if a thread_local variable is never accessed by a specific thread, that thread won't allocate memory or execute initialization for it, avoiding waste.
+Second, the initialization is thread-safe—the standard guarantees that even if multiple threads access the same thread_local variable for the first time simultaneously, each thread's initialization happens only once and without interference.
+Third, the initialization order of thread_local variables relates to their declaration position—within the same translation unit, thread_local variables are initialized in declaration order; the order between different translation units is unspecified (similar to the static variable initialization order problem).

-This "lazy initialization" characteristic makes thread_local very well-suited for implementing "on-demand allocated" resources—such as per-thread random number generators, memory pools, log buffers, and so on.
-If these resources were shared globally, they would require locks, but with thread_local, they become completely lock-free.
+This "lazy initialization" characteristic makes thread_local perfect for implementing "on-demand allocation" resources—such as per-thread random number generators, memory pools, or log buffers.
+These resources would require locking if shared globally, but with thread_local, they become completely lock-free.

-To understand thread_local's position more clearly, we can compare it with other storage durations.
-Global variables and static member variables have static storage duration—they are initialized when the program starts (or on first use, for static local variables inside functions) and destroyed when the program exits.
-All threads share the same instance. thread_local variables also have a lifetime as long as the thread, but each thread has an independent copy—initialized when the thread starts (on first use) and destroyed when the thread exits.
-Ordinary stack variables (automatic storage duration) are created on function call and destroyed on function return; they are of course also isolated between threads, but their lifetime is too short—they're gone once the function returns.
+To clearly understand where thread_local fits, we can compare it with other storage durations.
+Global variables and static member variables have static storage duration—they are initialized when the program starts (or upon first use for static local variables inside functions) and destroyed when the program exits.
+All threads share the same instance. thread_local variables also have a lifetime as long as the thread, but each thread has an independent copy—initialized when the thread starts (upon first use) and destroyed when the thread exits.
+Normal stack variables (automatic storage duration) are created when the function is called and destroyed when it returns.
+While they are also isolated between threads, their lifetime is too short—they vanish once the function returns.

 An easily overlooked point is the destruction timing of thread_local variables.
-When a thread exits, all of that thread's thread_local variables are destroyed in reverse order of their initialization.
-This means the destructors of thread_local variables execute within the thread's context—if you access other threads' state inside a destructor, you need to be careful about synchronization issues.
-Even trickier, if the destructor of a thread_local variable triggers access to another thread_local variable (which has already been destroyed), the behavior is undefined behavior (UB).
-This "cross-reference during destruction" problem is one of thread_local's most hidden traps.
+When a thread exits, all thread_local variables for that thread are destroyed in reverse order of initialization.
+This means the destructor of a thread_local variable executes within the context of that thread—if you access another thread's state in the destructor, you must be careful about synchronization.
+Even trickier, if the destructor of a thread_local variable triggers access to another thread_local variable that has already been destroyed, the behavior is undefined.
+This "cross-reference in destructor" problem is one of the subtlest traps of thread_local.

 Avoiding Inter-Thread Sharing with thread_local